dipolexchange/docs/docs/products/yield-farming/farm-guide.md

 Yield Farming in Farms is a great way to earn LAT rewards on DipoleSwap.

-Unlike Syrup Pools, Farms require you to stake **two tokens** to get LP Tokens, which you then stake in the Farm to earn rewards.
+Unlike Pools, Farms require you to stake **two tokens** to get LP Tokens, which you then stake in the Farm to earn rewards.
 This lets you earn LAT while still keeping a position in your other tokens!

 :::warning
-Yield farming can give better rewards than Syrup Pools, but it comes with a risk of **Impermanent Loss**.
+Yield farming can give better rewards than Pools, but it comes with a risk of **Impermanent Loss**.
 It’s not as scary as it sounds, but it is worth learning about the concept before you get started.
 :::

 ## Getting prepared